ROCm/AMDMIGraphX/README.md

 AMD MIGraphX is AMD's graph inference engine to accelerate model inference on AMD GPUs.
 AMD MIGraphX can be used by installing binaries directly or building from source code.

-Note that all the following instruction are based on that ROCm has been installed correctly.
-ROCm installation instruction are explained in the [ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).
+Note that all the following instructions are based on that ROCm has been installed successfully.
+ROCm installation instructions are explained in the [ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).

 ## Installing from binaries